 Savina Lane produces wines made from five emerging varieties of wine grapes – fiano, manseng gros blanc, tempranillo, graciano and montepulciano plus two plantings of one mainstream variety – shiraz.
 Emerging varieties are those of which there are less than 1% of vines of that variety planted in Australia.
 On the Granite Belt, emerging varieties are known as Strange Bird varieties.

 Survival was a close shave for some of these less common varieties: only 19 hectares of Graciano survived in Spain at the end of last century.
-Viognier was almost bombed out of existence in France during WWII.

-Once bottled and labelled, the wines are aged in optimum conditions in Savina Lane’s underground purpose-built underground cellar located beneath the cellar door.
+Once bottled and labelled, the wines are aged in optimum conditions in Savina Lane’s underground purpose-built cellar located beneath the cellar door.
 This cellar provides stable temperatures year round, avoiding the need for heating or cooling and ensuring the winery has a low carbon footprint.
 On release Savina Lane red wines are between three and four years old, whites usually at 18-24 months.